bigcommerce/dev-docs/docs/api-docs/headless/customers.md

 }
 ```

 When a customer is logged in using the customer login mutation, subsequent queries made to the GraphQL Storefront API will return customer-specific results (for example, customer group pricing) using the context of the logged in customer.

 ### Server-side GraphQL customer login

 To make queries from the perspective of a particular customer in server-side code, use [customer impersonation tokens](https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-storefront-api-overview#customer-impersonation-tokens).

-When you use customer impersonation tokens to authenticate requests made to the GraphQL API, the tokens receive store information from the perspective of the customer corresponding to the customer ID passed in the `X-Bc-Customer-Id` header of the `POST` request.
+When you use customer impersonation tokens to authenticate requests made to the GraphQL Storefront API, the tokens receive store information from the perspective of the customer corresponding to the customer ID passed in the `X-Bc-Customer-Id` header of the `POST` request.
 Pricing, product availability, customer account, and customer details will be reflected.

 ## Customer Single Sign-on